TeunHuijben/ALPaCA/README.md

 We have included three examples to get everyone started with the code:
 1. calculate a PSF
 2. calculate PSFs for a range of settings
-3. fit an experimantel spot
+3. fit an experimental spot

-You can either clone and install the ALPaCA repository as explained above, or run them in Google Colab:
+You can either clone and install the ALPaCA repository as explained above or run them in Google Colab:

 - example 1:  <a target="_blank" href="https://colab.research.google.com/github/TeunHuijben/ALPaCA/blob/main/examples/colab_notebooks/example1_colab.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>